Are you that person who has tried dozens of therapies and treatments?

 The world is aching for it, literally.

-First, I must begin with an analogy to remind us that what we once didn’t know is now common knowledge and is saving lives.
+First, I must begin with an analogy to remind us that many things we once knew nothing about are now common knowledge and saving lives.

 Imagine you go to a doctor and you’re pretty certain you have some kind of bacterial pneumonia.

 It’s really bad and needs to be treated.
 All of the antibacterial herbs in the world won’t cut it (you know because you’ve been trying!)
 At this point, even as a non-medically trained person, you have a hunch you need antibiotics.

 But the doctor never confirms the pneumonia with a test.
 Nothing.
 So they don’t know the root cause of the signs and symptoms.
 You’ve got a fever, pain, sweats, chills, a horrific cough and shortness of breath.
 They send you home with some aspirin because you’ve got a headache and fever.
 But, that’s it.
 No antibiotics.
 Nothing.

 The headache lessens for a day, but the fever and pain continue.
 It becomes harder to breath.
 Things get worse.
 Much worse.

 You might question this doctor’s expertise because it would seem like this is straightforward medical knowledge: high fever, pain, sweating, chill, trouble breathing; all signs of what might be bacterial pneumonia and the body trying to fight it.

 We now know these signs and symptoms can be indicative of an infection.
 There are tests to confirm the diagnosis, standard protocols for treatment and no one should ever die because of an infection, at least not now, right?